Key Takeaways

 Although it's time-consuming to conduct a trademark search, it's a vital step toward avoiding roadblocks and potential legal hassles in the future.
 You don't want the headache that can result from infringing on someone else's trademark.
 Registering a mark gives you important legal protections as well.
 If the issues related to trademark law are too complicated for you, reach out to a professional in the field.
 That way, you'll get the right information and helpful guidance you need.

-If you need help with trademark search and registration, you can post your legal need on UpCounsel's marketplace.
+If you need help with registered trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.